spencer-shadley/completed-class/19-react/1-tuesday-intro-react/activities/03-Stu_HelloDiv/README.md

 - Reference the previous `HelloReact` activity if you get stuck with any syntax.

 - If you're trying to render multiple JSX tags from a single component, you should enclose all of the JSX tags within a single parent tag, such as a `div`.

+## Bonus

+- Try doing this as class component and as a functional component